 Vex1 is a key controller of VSG monoallelic gene expression in Trypanosoma brucei; it localises close to the site of RNA polymerase I mediated VSG transcription, the expression site body.
 Remarkably, depletion or overexpression of Vex1 leads to loss of monoallelic control, indicating its fundamental role in controlling this process.

 NUP2 is a second component of the T. brucei nuclear lamina, which interacts with NUP1 to form a basket-like structure under the nuclear membrane, essential for nuclear integrity and apropriate gene expression regulation.
-These proteins, though exhibiting functional conservation, are highly divergent from the nuclear lamins of the Ophistokonta, which includes all the standard model organisms (S. cerevisiae, A. thaliana, C. elegans, X. Laevis, D. melanogaster, as well as us!).
+These proteins, though exhibiting functional conservation, are highly divergent from the nuclear lamins of the Ophistokonta, which includes several of the standard model organisms (S. cerevisiae, C. elegans, X. Laevis, D. melanogaster, as well as us!).
 This is yet another confirmation of the benefit of exploring beyond the narrow confines of the Ophistokonta!
 Not only can we find many disease-causing organisms in the other groups (Excavata – T. brucei; Alveolates [SAR] – Plasmodium), but we also gain fascinating evolutionary insights through their study.

 Suramin is one of the oldest drugs still in use today – it’s been used to treat early stage human African trypanosomiasis caused by T. b. rhodesiense since the early 1920s.
 Back in 2012 we showed that suramin uptake was dependent on receptor mediated endocytosis and relied on a complex network of proteins from ISG75 in the flagellar pocket to cathepsin-L and MFST in the lysosome (Alsford et al 2012).